PCicciari/TCP-Chat-Project/README.md

 # Commands
 #username message - Will allow a user to direct message the user specified after the hashtag

-/kick username - The command to kick someone if you have admin privileges
+/kick username - The command to kick someone if the user has admin privileges

-/ban username  - The command to ban someone and add their username to ban list
+/ban username  - The command to ban someone and add their username to ban list if the user has admin privileges